nasa/Common-Metadata-Repository/search-app/api_docs.md

     curl "%CMR-ENDPOINT%/granules/sort_key\[\]=-start_date

-### Retrieve concept with a given cmr-concept-id or concept-id & revision-id
+### Retrieve concept with a given concept-id or concept-id & revision-id

 This allows retrieving the metadata for a single concept.
 If no format is specified the native format of the metadata will be returned.